The Low Fodmap Diet

 - Honey

-Foods which are high in FODMAPS, such as these, are known to cause digestive upset in those with IBS, and should be limited as much as possible.
+Foods that are high in FODMAPS, such as these, are known to cause digestive upset in those with IBS and should be limited as much as possible.

 10 Fundamental Principles of The Low Fodmap Diet

-- More fruit and vegetables every day (including berries, cabbages, root vegetables, legumes, potatoes and herbs).
+- More fruit and vegetables every day (including berries, cabbage, root vegetables, legumes, potatoes, and herbs).

 - More food from the sea and lakes